tessapower/my-pseudo-rand/README.md

 ## Pseudo-Random Number Generator

-This is a Pseudo-Random Number Generator (PRNG) which I developed for a talk.
+Repo for a talk I gave on Pseudo-Random Number Generators (with practical examples based on the LCG algorithm).

 See also: [tessapower/seeded_random_tests](https://github.com/tessapower/seeded_random_tests).